RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 You can view more information about MoltenGamepad [here.](https://github.com/jgeumlek/MoltenGamepad)

-Its on a github repository which we will need to copy onto our Pi.
+It's on a github repository which we will need to copy onto our Pi.

 In the terminal, paste the command:
 ```shell